 You know what we discovered?

 That we had to take care of ourselves first before we could offer anything of value to others.
-That we couldn’t talk about social justice or environmental conservation if we weren’t doing our part…in our own lives, on our own land, for our own needs.

 When health and home are in order, your ability to affect change in the world becomes unstoppable.